back to the homepage

 Over the last two decades, an increasing awareness has arisen that no single (academic) discipline, including engineering, can work in isolation as a discipline or in isolation from the world in which academic disciplines operate.
 Once seen as unacademic or even unscientific, inter- cross- and transdisciplinary approaches are now taking center stage for humanity to tackle these challenges.

 To be able to do so, not only requires mutual understanding of each other by those taking part, but it also requires additional (non-discipline specific) competencies and skills.
-As stated in the 2025 SEFI Skills position paper, these transferable and transdisciplinary skills give our future engineering graduates the tools to be able to apply their disciplinary knowledge and skills in these new settings and contribute their part to create a better world and all who are in it.
+As stated in the 2025 SEFI Skills position paper, these transferable and transdisciplinary competencies and skills give our future engineering graduates the tools to be able to apply their disciplinary knowledge and skills in these new settings and contribute their part to create a better world and all who are in it.

 ⚫ ◯

-Gillian Saunders-Smits is an Associate Professor at Delft University of Technology in the Netherlands with over 25 years of experience in teaching engineering (aerospace, mechanics, research methodology, and robotics) using active learning and an avid engineering education researcher.
+Gillian Saunders-Smits is a Senior Lecturer/Associate Professor at Delft University of Technology in the Netherlands with over 25 years of experience in teaching engineering (aerospace, mechanics, research methodology, and robotics) using active learning and an avid engineering education researcher.
 In addition, she has held various educational leadership roles developing bachelor, master and online programmes at TU Delft.
 Her current research focuses on competencies and skills for future engineers and their implementation in curricula using active learning.
 She is one of the lead editors of the SEFI Handbook on Teaching Transferable Competencies and Skills in Engineering that will be launched at the SEFI 2026 Annual Conference in Prague.

 10 September 2026 (Thursday)